What Is Diabetic Retinopathy Surgery?

 "It was a pleasant experience.
 Front desk was very welcoming and helpful.
 Cyanna and Gigi were very helpful and work with me on all my questions and picking out my glasses."- L.G. / Google / May 10, 2021

-The doctor will determine which procedure is necessary for the stage of your condition.
+Dr. Tepper will examine your eyes to determine which procedure is necessary for the stage of your condition.
 In some cases, multiple treatments may be needed.
-During each procedure, the doctor will directly address the issue causing vision impairment.
+During each procedure, Dr. Tepper will directly address the issue causing vision impairment.
 Diabetic retinopathy treatment options at Wicker Park Eye Center include:

 The eyes are numbed with anesthetic drops, and an incision is made in the eye.
 Then the blood and vitreous tissue are removed.
-To accommodate the natural shape of the eye, the tissue is replaced with a salt solution.
+To accommodate the natural shape of the eye, the tissue is replaced with a saline solution.
 If necessary, scar tissue will also be removed.

-The laser is directed at the abnormal blood vessels, shrinking them or melding them closed to stop the leaking.
+A laser is directed at the abnormal blood vessels, shrinking them or melding them closed to stop the leaking.
 This procedure is quick, often taking less than 20 minutes.
 After you're done, you will need to have someone drive you home since your eyes will be dilated.

 Facing the possibility of blindness can be overwhelming